 Pine-bark beetles are decimating forests throughout the West.
 At the same time, we’ve had intense forest fires recently in Colorado and Arizona.
-What is the connection?
+What is the connection between bark beetles and forest fires?

 Most people assume there is one.
 It seems intuitively obvious: dead wood burns better than green wood, so a dead forest, such as in the photo above, must be more flammable than a live one.